 The Practicum and Internship web page provides links to clinical documentation and updated due dates.
 Students must submit a complete set of clinical documentation for each clinical experience.
 Students registering for split internships and students completing clinical experiences at the same site must complete a complete set of clinical documentation for each clinical experience.
 Clinical documentation is to be completed on the computer, printed, signed, and submitted in professional-quality condition to the Clinical coordinator by the date due.
 Forms must be completed and incomplete forms (i.e., forms with missing data or signatures) will be returned to the student for resubmission.
-It is recommended that students complete forms and obtain signatures well in advance of due dates, given the time it takes to contact advisors, supervisors, and site hosts and secure signatures.
+It is recommended that students complete forms and obtain signatures well in advance of due dates, given the time it takes to contact program area faculty advisors, supervisors, and site hosts and secure signatures.
 The clinical coordinator can sign for faculty members in their absence.
 It is recommended students submit personally all documentation in order to ensure documentation is received by the deadline dates.
 Forms mailed by site hosts or supervisors may not arrive by the due date.
 Please note that some documentation might be required electronically instead of hard copy.
 These procedures will be updated on the P & I web page.

 Students are expected to follow up with supervisors regarding their electronic submission of such forms.
-You can access the link to Clinical Documentation and Due Dates here.
+You can access the forms and learn about the deadlines for submitting the forms on the Practicum and Internship web page under the heading Clinical Documentation and Due Dates.
 All international students are required to complete Curricular Practical Training documentation with the International Center prior to registering for each practicum and internship.
-A PowerPoint presentation and documentation can be accessed through the International Center Forms site.
+Documentation can be accessed through the International Center Forms site.
 International students are responsible for reviewing procedures and appropriately submitting required documentation by appropriate deadline dates.